carsonoid/workshop-guts-of-git/content/docs/workshop/fundamentals/index.md

 ```

 This file is where `git` is now tracking the current state of your repo.
 This is
-how it knows that you stagged a `README.md` to be commited.
+how it knows that you staged a `README.md` to be committed.
 But just knowing that the repo is staged
 isn't quite enough.
 While this file is really only ever read by `git status` you can also manually query
 it for data: